ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Profile writers SHOULD use CBOR tags for widely applicable comparison methods to ease Verifier implementation compliance across profiles.

-The following subsections define the comparison algorithms for the `claim-values-map` keys defined by this specification.
+The following subsections define the comparison algorithms for the `property-values-map` keys defined by this specification.

 ##### Comparison for svn entries

-The value stored under `claim-values-map` key 1 is an SVN, which must have type UINT.
+The value stored under `property-values-map` key 1 is an SVN, which must have type UINT.

-If the Reference value for `claim-values-map` key 1 is an untagged UINT or a UINT tagged with #6.552 then an equality comparison is performed.
-If the value of the SVN in ACS is not equal to the value in the Reference Value then the Reference Value does not match.
+If the Reference value for `property-values-map` key 1 is an untagged UINT or a UINT tagged with #6.552 then an equality comparison is performed.
+If the value of the SVN in APS is not equal to the value in the Reference Value then the Reference Value does not match.

-If the Reference value for `claim-values-map` key 1 is a UINT tagged with
+If the Reference value for `property-values-map` key 1 is a UINT tagged with
 #6.553 then a minimum comparison is performed.
 If the value of the SVN in
-ACS less than the value in the Reference Value then the Reference Value does not match.
+APS less than the value in the Reference Value then the Reference Value does not match.

 ##### Comparison for digests entries {#sec-cmp-digests}

-The value stored under `claim-values-map` key 2, or a value tagged with
+The value stored under `property-values-map` key 2, or a value tagged with
 #6.TBD is a digest entry.
 It contains one or more digests, each measuring the